Xiexe/RGBSubPixelDisplay-Shader/README.md

 My texture contains 6 subpixels, two of each color, so you would have two whole pixels.

-Any pixel texture marked as 2  pix will need to be set to your resolution / 2.
+Any pixel texture marked as 2px will need to be set to your resolution / 2.
 A 4K resolution of 3840 x 2160 with this specific texture would be a tiling of 1920 x 1080.

 A texture with 1px can be set to proper resolution without / 2.